 For decades, turbochargers were prized for their ability to boost horsepower, which made them popular for race cars or high-performance sports cars.
 But modern turbos also can boost fuel economy along with horsepower, making smaller engines more efficient and still capable of highway speeds.

 But just how does a turbocharger increase the power output of an engine and its efficiency?

-Turbochargers are a type of forced induction system.
-They compress the air flowing into the engine (see How Car Engines Work for a description of airflow in a normal engine).
+Turbochargers are a type of forced induction system that compresses the air flowing into the car's engine.
 The advantage of compressing the air is that it lets the engine squeeze more air into a cylinder, and more air means that more fuel can be added.
 Therefore, you get more power from each explosion in each cylinder.